This is an edited repost of an idea I shared earlier.

 “…all meanings, since they are the creation of unique persons in unique settings, are distinctive.
 Furthermore, since our knowledge of the world is inescapably subjective, human interaction is about a transformed and imaged world.
 It is not the “real” world, but these transforms that we fight about, laugh about, cry about.
 Our meanings are fictions, valued and useful fictions, but fictions nonetheless.” –Barnlund 1981

-These fictions can be seen either as cooperation or resistance; they are one or the other.
+These fictions can be seen as cooperation or resistance; they are one or the other.

-As you and your team create these stories of how challenging it is to work with the “other”, the words, actions and views that exist about them develop into deep patterns of resistance.
+As you and your team create these stories of how challenging it is to work with the “other,” the words, actions, and views about them develop into deep patterns of resistance.

-Reinforcing resistance patterns only digs you deeper into frustration.
+Reinforcing resistance patterns only dig you deeper into frustration.

-When people are working with teams, they want the challenges to stop; they want their manager to “Stop being so micromanaging,” they want their subordinates to “Stop coming to them with every little problem,” they want their team to “Stop fighting amongst themselves”.
+When people are working with teams, they want the challenges to stop; they want their manager to “Stop being so micromanaging,” they want their subordinates to “Stop coming to them with every little problem,” and they want their team to “Stop fighting amongst themselves.”

-All this does is point to resistance and reinforce the teams’ view of the resistor.
+All this does is a resistance point and reinforce the teams’ view of the resistor.

-The breakthrough hinges on determining what you and the team will be doing when “Your manager stops micromanaging,” or “Subordinates stop coming to you with problems,” or “Your team stops fighting amongst themselves”.
+The breakthrough hinges on determining what you and the team will be doing when “Your manager stops micromanaging,” “Subordinates stop coming to you with problems,” or “Your team stops fighting amongst themselves.”

 We can only measure progress on results.